-There’s a couple of options on how to get around Siquijor Island Philippines, and they are by scooter, habal habal, tricycle or Jeepney.
+There are a few different methods of transportation for getting around the island and they are by scooter, habal habal, tricycle, or Jeepney.

-You can rent a scooter in Siquijor for as little as 250 pesos per day and make your own way around the island at your own pace.
+You can rent a scooter for as little as 250 pesos per day and make your way around Siquijor Island at your own pace.

-If you are not confident driving a scooter, the other option is to hail down a Jeepney, tricycle or habal habal (motorbike taxi) along the main road in Larena and get a ride to San Juan, the main tourist hub of Siquijor.
+Suppose you are not confident driving a scooter, the other option is to hail down a Jeepney, tricycle, or habal habal (motorbike taxi) along the main road in Larena and get a ride to San Juan, the main tourist hub on the island.

 BEST TIME TO VISIT SIQUIJOR

-I recommend visiting Siquijor on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.
+I recommend visiting on the shoulder months of the high season between November and March, which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.